Food Standards Australia New Zealand Logo

 • your business from financial loss.

-There are around 4.1 million cases of foodborne illness in Australia each year.
-Unsafe food causes about 30,800 hospitalisations and 76 deaths.
-Read more in this article on the Centres for Diease Control and Prevention website.
+There are around 4.7 million cases of foodborne illness in Australia each year.
+Unsafe food causes about 47,900 hospitalisations and 38 deaths.

 About 80 food products are recalled each year.
 Most recalls are due to contamination by disease-causing microorganisms, or allergens that were not declared on the label.

-We can link unsafe food to poor hygiene practices or mistakes by people handling food.
+We can link unsafe food to poor hygiene practices or mistakes by people handling food and equipment.
 This can happen even when people have received training and the businesses are inspected and audited.

 First steps